PF

 Instructions

-2. 2In a shallow bowl or pie tin, combine the almond flour, salt, paprika, onion powder, garlic powder and pepper.
-In a second shallow bowl, beat the eggs.
-Place the coconut in a third, shallow bowl.
+1. 1Combine the almond flour, paprika, onion powder, garlic powder, and salt in a shallow bowl.
+Beat the eggs in a second shallow bowl.
+Place the sweetened shredded coconut in a third shallow bowl.

-3. 3Working with one shrimp at a time, dip the shrimp into the flour mixture and turn to coat.
-Then dip the shrimp into the eggs, letting the excess drip off.
-Lastly, dip the shrimp into the coconut, and gently press to adhere.
-Arrange the coated shrimp on the prepared sheet pan, repeat with remaining shrimp.
+2. 2Working with one shrimp at a time, dip into the almond flour mixture and turn to coat evenly.
+Dip the floured shrimp into the beaten eggs, letting excess drip off.
+Finally, dip into the coconut and gently press to adhere the coating.

 Nutrition — Per Serving